 - Includes an enhanced ONC certified personal health record, populated by the health information exchange, for patient engagement, information sharing and health education.

-- Offers an NCQA and CMS approved Qualified Clinical Data Registry (QCDR).
+- Offers an NCQA and Drummond certified and CMS approved Qualified Clinical Data Registry (QCDR).

-The model developed and operating in Kansas provides the technology design necessary to build a sustainable health information exchange in other states and the KAMMCO team provides the integration, training and advisory commitee support to govern the exchange.
-Organizations can choose to assume management of the exchange or contract with KAMMCO for ongoing management and maintenance.
+The model developed and operating in Kansas provides the technology design necessary to build a sustainable health information exchange in other states and the KAMMCO team provides the integration, training and advisory committee support to govern the exchange.